 In 1994, I graduated from the University of Arizona with a B.A. in History.
 From there, I moved to Michigan where I graduated from the University of Michigan Law School in 1997 with a J.D. in Law.
 For the past 20 years, I have practiced immigration law in Arizona, Washington state and now Minnesota.
 My career in law has included working with corporations bringing professionals to the U.S. from around the world as well as working with individuals and families seeking family ties or just freedom.
 My law practice has given me further insight into the complexities of our country as a nation of immigrants, and respect for the difficulties in achieving equity and justice among disparate groups of people.

 In 2014, I moved from Washington state to Minnesota with my wife, Jenifer McGuire, and our daughter, Mia.
 We settled in St. Anthony, close to Jenifer’s job at the University of Minnesota as an associate professor in the Department of Family Social Sciences.
-Mia, who is now a 6th grader at St. Anthony Middle School, loves being involved in our community, including swim club at the St. Anthony pool, her school friends, and her neighbor friends up and down the block.
+Mia, who is now a 7th grader at St. Anthony Middle School, loves being involved in our community, including swim club at the St. Anthony pool, her school friends, and her neighbor friends up and down the block.
 I also have three adult children, two of whom live in Minnesota.
 And earlier this year, I became a grandma to my granddaughter, Kaylee.

 Since moving to St. Anthony, my desire to be involved in the community hasn’t lessened.
 I was a founding member of St. Anthony Villagers for Community Action (SAVCA), a grassroots group of Villagers that formed in the days following the death of Philando Castile.
-I am now on SAVCA’s Steering Committee and am Chairperson of SAVCA’s Police Advisory Committee (PAC), a group that has been instrumental in pushing for greater citizen oversight of and transparency from the St. Anthony Police Department.
-With SAVCA’s help, the PAC was able to pressure our mayor and city council to engage in a significant reform audit of our police department, leading directly to a voluntary review by the U.S. Department of Justice.
+I was also a member of SAVCA’s Police Advisory Committee (PAC), a group that has been instrumental in pushing for greater citizen oversight of and transparency from the St. Anthony Police Department.
+With SAVCA’s help, the PAC was able to guide our mayor and city council to engage in a significant reform audit of our police department, leading directly to a voluntary review by the U.S. Department of Justice.

 In my free time, I enjoy camping and hiking (my older daughter, Karen, and I hiked 8 days of the Appalachian Trail in 2015; hiking the Trail again from Georgia to Maine is on my bucket list!) as well as traveling off the beaten trail, especially in the south of France.
 I make homemade soaps (with some seriously nice oils!) and dabble in DIY home remodeling (with great respect for the value of real plumbers and electricians).